 1. Tesla – Best Ethical Investment for Beginners

 Tesla is a US-based electric car maker, so it goes without saying that this NASDAQ powerhouse sits firmly in the scope of an ethical investment.
-And it appears we are not alone in this sentiment – as Tesla is one of the best-performing stocks of 2020.
+And it appears we are not alone in this sentiment – as Tesla was one of the best-performing stocks of 2020.
 In fact, had you bought £1,000 worth of Tesla shares at the start of the year, your portfolio would now be worth £5,000.

 If we were to go even further, had you invested the same amount of money when they first went public in 2010, it would now be worth over £100,000.
 As such, even at today’s price of $410 per share, investors are super-reluctant to offload their Tesla shares.
 But, is Tesla an ethical investment?
 Yes – and for more reasons than one.